Online training

 Active Bystander Awareness Training

-You'll finish the training feeling empowered with the confidence and tools to be an active bystander when potentially encountering everyday sexism.
+• the confidence and tools to be an active bystander in preventing everyday sexism